jacobxperez/rams/.github/CONTRIBUTING.md

 and readability, with a limited number of font weights and sizes.
 * Components must be designed to be visually unobtrusive, with a focus on their functionality rather than their visual appearance.
-* All of this requirements must be done with as little code as possible.

 ## Bug Reports